Strathcona County Garden Club

 The original Sherwood Park Garden Club was founded in 1960 and was active for 6 years.
 In 1991, Sheila Flint and Locke Girvan resurrected the Garden Club.
 In 1992, Peter Stavely was elected as our first president, an office that he proudly held for 12 years.

 Meetings were held in many venues: Salisbury Greenhouse, Greenland Garden Center, and Smeltzer House.
-The Club still holds its annual plant sale at Smeltzer House which is typically on the second last or last weekend in May.
+The Club still holds its annual plant sale at Smeltzer House which is typically on the second last or last weekend in May or the second weekend in September.

 The present home of the Strathcona County Garden Club is at the Strathcona County Community Center in Sherwood Park.
 We meet every second Thursday of the month from 7:00 p.m. – 9:00 p.m.
 The Garden Club has grown from a small group to a membership of over 160.
 The Strathcona County Garden Club recently registered as a society.